AndyTza/andytza.github.io/_pages/about.md

 ---
 Hello, I'm Anastasios (Andy) Tzanidakis 👋

-I'm a third-year astronomy Ph.D. student at the University of Washington and the director for the UW Planetarium.
+I'm a third-year astronomy Ph.D. student at the University of Washington and the director for the [University of Washington Planetarium](https://astro.washington.edu/uw-planetarium).
-My academic interests include data analysis of large-scale astronomical survyes, time-domain astronomy, transients, and stellar variability.
+My academic interests include data analysis of large-scale astronomical surveys,  stellar astronomy, time-domain astronomy, and classification of transients.